 - Water storage: Sometimes you may not have access to clean drinking water at camp, so filling up a 2-gallon water tank before you leave home (or civilization) will keep you hydrated during those times.

 - Table: Having a reliable surface to sit and eat is nice for when there aren’t picnic tables.
-This one packs down super small, is cheap, and you can set it up just about anywhere.
+This one packs down super small, is lightweight, and you can set it up just about anywhere.

 - Cutting knife: This is a nice camp-inspired cutting knife.
 Good for just about anything.

 - Cutting board: Just bring one from home.

 - Eating utensils